TritonDataCenter/rfd/rfd/0104/README.md

 #### Programming language

-New server-side projects should generally use one of the languages for which we have developed a Best Practices section within this Guide.
+New server-side projects **should** use one of the languages for which we have developed a Best Practices section within this Guide.
 That's primarily Node.js at the moment, but it's expected to expand in the near future.

 #### Repository naming

-Triton repositories are generally prefixed with `triton-` or `sdc-` (the latter for historical reasons) and contain the name of the API that they implement.
+Triton repositories **should** be prefixed with `triton-` or `sdc-` (the latter for historical reasons) and contain the name of the API that they implement.
 Examples: